20 year Data Centre Financial Model

 Financial Model for a 20 Year Data Centre

 This very extensive 20 Year Data Centre Model involves detailed revenue projections, cost structures, capital expenditures, and financing needs.
 (5 Year Model) This model provides a thorough understanding of the financial viability, profitability, and cash flow position of the centre.
 Including: 20x Income Statements, Cash Flow Statements, Balance Sheets, CAPEX sheets, OPEX Sheets, Statement Summary Sheets, and Revenue Forecasting Charts with the specified revenue streams, BEA charts, sales summary charts, employee salary tabs and expenses sheets.
-Over 160 Tabs of financial data to monitor.
+DCF (Discounted Cash Flow) (5-year for explicit forecast period for high-growth, detailed projections)

 Income Statement (Profit & Loss Statement)